 Join us for presentations that stimulate our imagination about living the Christian life in this community, and in today’s changing world.
 Hear from our rector and lay leaders, as well as distinguished outside speakers on topics that challenge us on a wide range of current issues.

 Sunday Forums bring us all together to talk about the big issues and tough challenges we face – but also to celebrate our community and find new directions together.
-Join us Sundays at 10:15 to hear more about our new vision for community engagement and initiative to address family homelessness … all part of St. Columba’s mission to Live God’s Love.
+During Lent, St. Columba's has brought together a series of powerful speakers bringing new insight to the idea of where we find God from many interesting perspectives: science, music and elsewhere.
+Join us Sundays at 10:15 to hear more about St. Columba’s mission to Live God’s Love.

 March 1: "Choosing a Good Death After a Long Life"

 A book talk by Sam Harrington, MD with Susan Flanders

 Most people say they would like to die quietly at home.
 But overly aggressive medical advice, coupled with an unrealistic sense of invincibility or overconfidence in our health-care system, results in the majority of elderly patients misguidedly dying in institutions.
 Many undergo painful procedures instead of having the better and more peaceful death they deserve.
 "At Peace: Choosing a Good Death After a Long Life" outlines specific active and passive steps that older patients and their health-care proxies can take to ensure loved ones live their last days comfortably at home and/or in hospice when further aggressive care is inappropriate.
 (Church Nave)

 March 8: "Finding God in Science"